 - Describe the current and future uses of innovative technology, including wearables and other mobile devices, in the generation and collection of patient data in support of clinical research and post-market assessment to improve patient outcomes

-- Articulate the current statistical thinking that informs policy, regulation, development, review, and lifecycle management of medical products
+- Discuss the current statistical thinking that informs policy, regulation, development, review, and lifecycle management of medical products

-- Discuss the application of new statistical methodologies to address complex problems in the design and conduct of research studies and to streamline the development of innovative medical products
+- Discuss the application of new statistical methodologies to address complex problems in the design and conduct of research studies to streamline the development of innovative medical products, and reduce bias in the healthcare system

-- Explain key challenges and opportunities drug development for rare diseases including trial design, current regulatory pathways and frameworks, innovative technology, and how to expedite patient access
+- Explain key challenges and opportunities drug development for rare diseases including trial design, use of real world data, risk evaluation and management, current regulatory pathways and frameworks, innovative technology, and how to expedite patient access

 - Summarize issues in clinical and post-market safety data identification and selection, collection, analysis, and reporting